 For a free VPN, Windscribe Free’s speeds are very impressive.

 We test from the UK, and were treated to average download speeds of 50Mbps and upload speeds of 83Mbps.
-Even venturing further afield to German servers yielded a very serviceable 35Mbps down and 78Mbps up.
-UK latency averaged 15ms, which isn’t anything special, while the German ping of 38ms is par for the course with free VPNs.
+Even venturing further afield to Europe yielded a very serviceable average of around 30Mbps down and 70Mbps up.

 Speeds were far less consistent when connecting to the US and Canada.
 US download speeds fell anywhere between 13 and 40Mbps, while upload speeds ranged between 42 and 64Mbps.
 Still, when at its best those are some strong figures.